kubernetes/community/sig-wg-lifecycle.md

 ## SUMMARY:

-This document covers everything you need to know about the creation and retirement (“lifecycle”) of a special interest, working group or user group within the Kubernetes project.
+This document covers everything you need to know about the creation and retirement (“lifecycle”) of a special interest, or working group within the Kubernetes project.
 General project governance information can be found in the [steering committee repo].
 Out of scope for this document: [subproject] creation.

 [Creation]